CaliforniaTravelUnited States

 (This article has affiliate links to products which we may make commission from at no extra cost to you.)

-So let’s explore all these weekend trips from Los Angeles that are just a short journey away from you, for an epic getaway.
+Let’s dive in and explore these awesome weekend trips from LA.
+Each one is just a short journey away and promises an epic getaway!

-Best Weekend Trips Near Los Angeles (Under A Three Hour Drive)
+Weekend Trips from Los Angeles (Under A Three Hour Drive)

 1. Santa Catalina Island

-If you’re looking for a weekend trip from Los Angeles that’s close to the city yet completely different from LA life, definitely check out Catalina Island.
-Santa Catalina Island, mostly referred to as just Catalina Island, is located only about 30 miles off the coast of California and an easy ferry ride from Los Angeles.
+If you’re looking for a weekend trip from Los Angeles that feels worlds away from city life, I can’t recommend Catalina Island enough.
+Santa Catalina Island, usually just called Catalina, is about 30 miles off the coast of California and super easy to reach by ferry from LA.

-With virtually no cars on the island and a population of only just over 4000 it’s the perfect city break.
-And although small, Catalina Island is filled with fun activities for anyone who visits the island.
-One thing you definitely have to do here is rent a golf cart to explore the island.
-It’s the most popular way to get around the island and so much fun.
+With virtually no cars and a population of just over 4,000, Catalina is the perfect spot for a relaxing break.
+Despite its size, there’s plenty to do here!
+My favorite thing is renting a golf cart to explore the island.
+It’s the most popular (and fun!) way to get around.

 You could visit Catalina Island as a day trip from Los Angeles if you leave early enough, but you can make it into a weekend trip to have enough time to unwind, explore and enjoy the friendly vibe here.